-- 9.1 The Prudential Code requires the Council to set Prudential Indicators for at least the next three years to ensure that the Council's plans are affordable, sustainable and prudent.
-However, to improve longer term strategic and forward planning, the Council maintains Prudential Indicators for the entire period of the approved Capital Budget, currently 8 years to 2028/29. - 9.2 The Council has a statutory duty (under the Local Government in Scotland Act 2003) to determine, and keep under review, how much it can afford to allocate to Capital expenditure.
+- 8.1 The Prudential Code requires the Council to set Prudential Indicators for at least the next three years to ensure that the Council's plans are affordable, sustainable, and prudent.
+However, to improve longer term strategic and forward planning, the Council maintains Prudential Indicators for the entire period of the approved Capital Budget, currently 6 years to 2027/28. - 8.2 The Council has a statutory duty (under the Local Government in Scotland Act 2003) to determine, and keep under review, how much it can afford to allocate to Capital expenditure.
 The level of Capital Financing Costs (Loan Charges) strongly influences the level of capital expenditure funded by borrowing and, therefore, the size of the ongoing Capital programme.
 Effective and proactive Treasury Management aims to minimise these costs and their impact on the overall finances of the Council, whilst not exposing the Council to undue risk in the longer term.
 Adverse movements in interest rates, for example, would directly impact on the level of Capital expenditure which is affordable and sustainable.

-10. PRUDENTIAL INDICATORS 2021/22 to 2028/29
+9. PRUDENTIAL INDICATORS 2022/23 to 2027/28

-- 10.1 The principal means of monitoring and controlling adherence to the Council's capital and treasury plans, and ensuring that they remain affordable, sustainable and prudent, is the determination and monitoring of Prudential Indicators.
-These Indicators must relate to, and be consistent with, the Council's approved Capital Budget and Treasury Management Strategy. - 10.2 It is, therefore, proposed that the Prudential Indicators previously approved by Council on 7 October 2020 (report 20/179 refers) and based upon the current eight year Capital Budget remain in force at this time.
-The Prudential Indicators for 2021/22 to 2028/29 will continue to be included and monitored through the Quarterly Treasury Activity & Compliance reports.
-It is further proposed that the Indicators are reviewed at the time of updating the Council's Capital Budget later in 2021. - 10.3 The Indicators include estimates of the Council's underlying need to borrow for a Capital purpose (Capital Financing Requirement or Borrowing Requirement) and ensure that the borrowing periods are consistent with the type of capital expenditure being funded.
-The Authorised Limit for borrowing is currently £900 million for each year from 2021/22 to 2028/29.
-The limit is consistent with the funding strategy for the Council's Capital plans, Loans Fund policies and the Medium-Term Financial Plan.
-It is based on total gross external borrowing and long-term liabilities under PPP/PFI arrangements and takes account of when the borrowing requirement is at its peak over the period which is then applied in each year (to allow flexibility). - 10.4 All the Indicators comply with the CIPFA Code of Practice for Treasury Management in the Public Services.
+- 9.1 The principal means of monitoring and controlling adherence to the Council's capital and treasury plans, and ensuring that they remain affordable, sustainable, and prudent, is the determination and monitoring of Prudential Indicators.
+These Indicators must relate to, and be consistent with, the Council's approved Capital Budget and Treasury Management Strategy. - 9.2 The proposed Prudential Indicators for 2022/23 to 2027/28 are shown at Appendix V and are based upon the six-year Composite Capital Budget approved by the Council on 23 February 2022 (report 22/36 refers) and the five year Housing Investment Programme approved by the Housing and Communities Committee on 24 January 2022 (report 22/15 refers). - 9.3 The ratio of estimated Loan Charges:Net Revenue Stream is a measure of the proportion of the Revenue Budget required to be set aside to meet ongoing borrowing costs in future years.
+The updated estimates show these

+- to be a rising trend, increasing from their current level of 7.0% to 8.9% by 2027/28. - 9.4 The Indicators also include estimates of the Council's estimated capital expenditure and the underlying need to borrow for a Capital purpose (Capital Financing Requirement or Borrowing Requirement) and ensure that the borrowing periods are consistent with the type of capital expenditure being funded. - 9.5 The Authorised Limit for borrowing is currently £900 million for each year from 2021/22 to 2028/29.
+However, because of additional borrowing approved by the Council in October 2021 and February 2022, this limit must be increased to deliver the approved programme.
+It is therefore proposed to increase this limit to £1,200 million (i.e. £1.2 billion).
+The limit is consistent with the funding strategy for the Council's Capital plans, Loans Fund estimates and the Medium-Term Financial Plan.
+It is based on total gross external borrowing and long-term liabilities under PPP/PFI arrangements and takes account of when the borrowing requirement is at its peak over the period which is then applied in each year (to allow flexibility). - 9.6 All the Indicators comply with the CIPFA Code of Practice for Treasury Management in the Public Services and will continue to be included and monitored through the Quarterly Treasury Activity & Compliance reports.

-11. CONCLUSION AND RECOMMENDATIONS
+10. CONCLUSION AND RECOMMENDATIONS